The Johnny Depp and Amber Heard Defamation Trial: Everything You Need to Know

 Heard is a model and actress who starred in 2018's Aquaman.
 She was married to Johnny Depp from 2015 to 2016.
 The pair divorced in August 2016.

-In December of 2018, Heard wrote an op-ed for The Washington Post titled, "I spoke up against sexual violence -- and faced our culture's wrath.
+In December 2018, Heard wrote an op-ed for The Washington Post titled, "I spoke up against sexual violence -- and faced our culture's wrath.
 That has to change."
-She said in the article that she had become "a public figure representing domestic abuse," but did not mention Depp's name.
+She said in the article that she had become "a public figure representing domestic abuse," but didn't mention Depp's name.

 Depp alleges Heard defamed him in the op-ed.
 During opening statements, Depp lawyer Benjamin Chew said Heard's article clearly refers to Depp, and that Heard's "false allegations had a significant impact on Mr. Depp's family and his ability to work in the profession he loved."